jcchurch/APCSA_Prep/Slidedecks/01_Introduction.md

 ## Goals of Java

-- Hava a syntax similar to C++.
+- Have a syntax similar to C++.
 They did this to convert C++ programmers to Java.
 - Be robust and secure.
     - Java doesn't have pointers, so there's no pointer syntax to understand.
-    - Java manages memory for the programmer, so much of the security risks involving memory are eleminated.
+    - Java manages memory for the programmer, so much of the security risks involving memory are eliminated.
     - Java memory management also handles memory leaks for the programmer.
 - Compile once.
 Run anywhere.
 - Be object-oriented.